 What happens if someone does not agree with the Push-out Score and other assessments from exechange?

 Our principle is the following: Facts are holy, rumors are deadly, opinions are ours.
 We correct misspelled names or incorrect data immediately.
 Opinions are a matter of perspective.
 Freedom of opinion is important, and opinion is not negotiable.
 Our highly professional readers and clients appreciate well-founded opinions.
 We always back up assessments and sentiments with facts.
 Even then, our opinion remains subjective and sometimes a matter of taste.
 We are aware that not everyone values our opinion.
 Considered from different perspectives, assessments vary.
 Our proven method and rigorous research provide the foundation for unbiased information.
 Our code of conduct commits us to maintain high ethical standards in our research and in all business practices. exechange is an independent, closely held business information specialist.
 We are committed to helping our customers make prudent decisions, reduce risk and benefit from enhanced transparency.

 What can a manager do in the case of disagreement with the assessments from exechange?

 We are bold enough to make assessments, and we stand by our rigorous and meticulous research.
 We are humble enough to know we will never know the whole story, let alone the whole truth.
 In our view, there is no such thing as the whole truth.
 There are many truths we can tell.
 In the case of disagreement, we offer the manager an opportunity to give us an interview.
 An interview gives the manager a chance to comment and gives our readers and clients a broader perspective.
 We strive for accuracy in our reporting.
 Suggestions and comments from our readers are always welcome.

 I am interested in an assessment of a special case.
 Can you help?

 Yes, we can.
-Please contact us and we will submit an individual offer based on your specific requirements.
+Please contact us at email@example.com and we will submit an individual offer based on your specific requirements.